MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 The VNET Data Gateway Charge is proportional to your usage of the VNET Data Gateway; we define usage as uptime, or anytime the VNET Data Gateway is on.
 A single VNET Data Gateway uses two cores.
 - CU consumption rate: 2x
 - Price: 2x (CU Consumption rate) * 2 cores (per VNET Data Gateway) * $0.18 (Pay as You Go price for one CU per hour) = $0.72 per VNET/hour

+## Best Practices

+You can set up your VNET data gateways without paying anything!
+There is no cost associated with setting up a VNET data gateway.
+You can set up connections today for free.
+We start to bill when your first query runs or you run a test connection.

+To reduce costs, you can actively manage the time to live on your VNET data gateway in settings.
+Learn more [here](https://learn.microsoft.com/en-us/data-integration/vnet/manage-data-gateways#manage-settings).

+To check if your VNET data gateway is on or off, you can use the status icon on the manage connections and gateways page.

 ## Fabric Capacity Metrics Application
 Remember that VNET Data Gateways don't map to a single workspace or artifact.
 Rather, each gateway incurs a single charge on the capacity that encompasses the uptime of all the other artifacts and workspaces using it to connect to data sources.